-Dolo-650 is India’s Favorite Medicine – and Meme.
+Dolo‑650 is India’s Favorite Medicine – and Meme.
 What Could Go Wrong?

 Most households today have their own Dolo stories.
 Some have used it for years; the medicine occupies bedside tables and drawers, patiently biding its time.
 Some chanced upon the tablet because of a doctors’ prescription, others saw the internet gush over its powers against Omicron variant’s two horsemen – flu and body ache.

 But everything comes with fine print – especially medicine.
-“It is essential to note [Dolo] is no magic pill – it does not cure anything, simply provides symptomatic pain relief,” says Dr. Siddhi Chaudhari, a medical officer at a Covid19 ward.
+“It is essential to note [Dolo] is no magic pill – it does not cure anything, simply provides symptomatic pain relief,” says Dr. Siddhi Chaudhari, a public health researcher who previously worked as a medical officer at a Covid19 ward.
 When internet culture intersects with public health, the line between education and misinformation gets blurred.

 “We’re having a pandemic for the first time, so the whole universe taking it together is what makes Dolo so big right now,” says Dr. Lancelot Pinto, a pulmonary disease specialist at P.D.
 Hinduja Hospital, Mumbai.
 A look at the numbers illustrates just how big the craze is: by November 2021, Bengaluru-based manufacturer Micro Labs, which sells Dolo-650, had sold 145 million strips (2.2 billion tablets).
 According to data from the research firm IQVIA, these numbers are double the amount sold in 2019.

 Dolo-650 is the brand name for 650 mg of paracetamol, which is an antipyretic (for fever) and analgesic (for pain relief).
 Paracetamol itself has long flowed through Indian households like tap water, used to treat malaria and dengue infections, cold, and cough, along with being distributed across public health centers.
-But the vagaries of the pandemic cemented the popularity of Dolo, making it the “brand of great utility and ubiquity for many,” as brand strategist Harish Bajoor put it.
+But the vagaries of the pandemic cemented the popularity of Dolo, making it the “brand of great utility and ubiquity for many,” as brand strategist Harish Bijoor put it.

 “Where no other drugs worked and variants after variants recurred, Dolo stayed constant and the common masses’ trust on it as a ‘wonder drug’ solidified.,” Dr. Chaudhari tells me.